HenryHK/nvim-config/README.md

 ### Plugin

-After a long time usage of [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), I switched to [coc.nvim](https://github.com/neoclide/coc.nvim).
-With the great async feature of neovim, it works like a charm especially when most mainstream languages have great [language server protocol](https://microsoft.github.io/language-server-protocol/) supports(__Thank you Microsoft, sincerely__).
+~~After a long time usage of [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), I switched to [coc.nvim](https://github.com/neoclide/coc.nvim).
+With the great async feature of neovim, it works like a charm especially when most mainstream languages have great [language server protocol](https://microsoft.github.io/language-server-protocol/) supports(__Thank you Microsoft, sincerely__).~~

+I'm using nvim-cmp now.

 ### Language support

 #### Golang

 You might need to install additional go packages to use full feature of [vim-go](https://github.com/fatih/vim-go).
 Please refer to the instructions.
-I use this simply as an addition to `coc.nvim`.

 A few useful shortcuts I use every day: